tymyrddin/tymyrddin.github.io/_posts/2021-04-17-ravenous-runs.md

 * October 2016, Temperatures in the Arctic are rising twice as fast as the rest of the world and the sea ice is melting due to the carbon emissions in the atmosphere.
 This is allowing companies to search for fossil fuels in the Arctic - which is believed to hold 13 percent of the world's undiscovered oil.
 In July 2015, Shell began a controversial journey to the Arctic.
 Its mission was to drill and explore in the Chuckchi and Beaufort seas, hoping to find that untapped potential.
 The stakes were high for the company - and the environment.
 But what are the potential risks of oil drilling in the Arctic?
 And what would happen in the event of an Arctic spill?
 * The Arctic holds thirteen percent of the world's undiscovered oil and thirty percent of its untapped natural gas, which is trillions of dollars of potential profit.
 And that means issues of sovereignty, security, environment, and trade are intersecting at colossal pace.
 What is the potential environmental impact of resource extraction in the Arctic, and what might that mean for the people who live there?

+## Education

+Market relevance is becoming a key orientating criterion for the selection of discourses, their relation to each other, their forms and their research.
+Promotion of private sector is increasingly seen as the solution to the problems and failings of public education.

+Commodified education wants to produce education at the lowest possible cost and sell it at the highest possible price.
+These institutions are not primarily there to serve a human need but to make money – they are businesses out to maximise profits.

+_In spelling out what is wrong with the digital diploma mills of today, it is important to spell out what is meant by both “education” and “commodification,” since these terms are often used with little precision.
+To begin with, education must be distinguished from training (which is arguably more suitable for distance delivery) because the two are so often conflated.
+In essence, training involves the honing of a person’s mind so that that mind can be used for the purposes of someone other than that person.
+Training thus typically entails a radical divorce between knowledge and the self.
+Here knowledge is usually defined as a set of skills or a body of information designed to be put to use, to become operational, only in a context determined by someone other than the trained person; in this context the assertion of self is not only counterproductive, it is subversive to the enterprise.
+Education is the exact opposite of training in that it entails not the disassociation but the utter integration of knowledge and the self, in a word, self-knowledge.
+Here knowledge is defined by and, in turn, helps to define, the self.
+Knowledge and the knowledgeable person are basically inseparable._ ~ Digital Diploma Mills: The Automation of Higher Eduction, David F. Noble

 ## Water